 Benefits of partnership

-We offer our research partners access to world-class resources and research expertise with financial support through government incentives and funding schemes such as the Australian Research Council Linkage Projects scheme and R&D Tax Incentive.
+We offer our research partners access to our world-class resources and research expertise with financial support through government incentives and funding schemes that promote collaboration between researchers and industry.

 The University of Newcastle is a registered Research Service Provider (RSP) and partner organisations may be eligible for the R&D Tax Incentive available through the Australian Taxation Office and Aus-Industry.
 It is advised that companies seek their own taxation advice concerning this program.

 Enhancing collaboration specifically between Australian small to medium sized enterprises (SMEs) and researchers.

 Provides up to $7,000 to enable Australian small to medium sized enterprises (SMEs) to meet with new international researchers OR Australian researchers to connect with international SMEs.

 Designed to support international SME-Researcher partnerships grow beyond an initial level of engagement such as might be developed during a Priming Grant funded process.

 Provides up to $50,000 to support international SME-Researcher partnerships grow beyond an initial level of engagement such as might be developed during a Priming Grant funded process.